Cosmology without Einstein's assumption that inertial mass produces gravity: Dark Matter and Dark `Energy'

-Even when $m = 0$, so that there is no gravity, the negative curvatures persist and the throat stays open, so long as $n \neq 0$.
-It is not a great stretch to surmise that, whereas the parameter $m$ specifies the active gravitational mass of the (nonexotic) drainhole particle, the parameter $n$ specifies in some way its inertial rest mass.
-This speculation is supported by two considerations: first, as shown in~\cite{elli1}, the total `energy' of the scalar field $\phi$ lies in the interval from $n/2$ to $n \pi/2$, thus is essentially proportional to $n$; second, it would seem likely that the bigger the hole (thus the larger is $n$), the greater the force needed to make it move.
+Even when $m = 0$, so that there is no gravity, the throat stays open, with $r(\rho) = \sqrt{\rho^2 + n^2}$.\footnote{The nongravitating drainhole is frequently referred to as the `Ellis wormhole'~\cite{abe,naas}, as is occasionally the gravitating drainhole~\cite{daka}.} It is not a great stretch to surmise that, whereas the parameter $m$ specifies the active gravitational mass of the (nonexotic) drainhole particle, the parameter $n$ specifies in some way its inertial rest mass.
+This speculation is supported by two considerations: first, as shown in Ref.~\cite{elli1}, the total `energy' of the scalar field $\phi$ lies in the interval from $n/2$ to $n \pi/2$, thus is essentially proportional to $n$; second, it would seem likely that the bigger the hole (thus the larger is $n$), the greater the force needed to make it move.
 A `higgsian' way of expressing this idea is to say that the drainhole `acquires' (inertial) mass from the scalar field $\phi$.